Regional Goat Production and Marketing Project

 • Sustainable Communities: sustainability measures

-Objective 1.
-Agricultural professionals and paraprofessionals accept meat (and dairy) goats as sustainable farm enterprises for small farmers in the region.
-Upon accepting goats as a viable, sustainable enterprise, they will initiate farmer education and hands-on demonstration programs in their counties on sustainable goat production including feeds/forages, breeding programs, parasite control, environmental aspects, and economics.
+OBJECTIVE 1.
+Agricultural professionals and paraprofessionals accept meat (and dairy goats) as sustainable farm enterprises for small farmers in the region.
+Upon accepting goats as a viable, sustainable enterprise, they will initiate farmer education and hands-on demonstration programs in their counties on sustainable goat production including feeds/forages, breeding programs, parasite control, environmental aspects, housing and economics.
 They will facilitate efforts to develop sustainable systems for goat production, marketing, and value-added goat products.
-They will facilitate efforts to develop farmer cooperatives, goat associations, marketing associations, and to identify potential markets for goats and goat products.
+They will facilitate efforts to develop farmer cooperatives, goat associations, marketing associations, and the potential markets for goats and goat products.

-Objective 2.
+OBJECTIVE 2.
 Agricultural professionals and paraprofessionals target educational programs to nontraditional clientele.
-Because many goat producers are nontraditional including Middle Eastern, Hispanic, African American, women, youth (4-H and FFA), religious groups, small and limited-resource farmers, educational programs for producers must include outreach and materials targeting nontraditional clientele.
+Because many goat producers and consumers are nontraditional including Middle Eastern, Hispanic, African American, women, youth (4-H and FFA), religious groups, small and limited-resource farmers, educational programs for consumers and producers, must include outreach and material targeting nontraditional clientele.
 In developing and delivering educational programs, the professional must become sensitive to social and environmental issues as well as the economic and production aspects of the goat industry.
-As a result, the professional strengthens his or her social and outreach skills and acceptance leading to inclusion of diverse groups in Extension programming.
+As a result, the professional strengthens his or her social and outreach skills leading to the inclusion of diverse groups in Extension programming.

-Objective 3.
+OBJECTIVE 3.
 Agricultural professionals and farmers from across the Southern region will share expertise to develop multi-state, multidisciplinary teams (including 1890, 1862, and farmers).
-These teams will provide cross-state educational programming in sustainable goat production/marketing systems.
-They will develop mid-term and long-term collaborative initiatives to strengthen and continue their educational efforts.
-Agricultural professionals will broaden their scope of activities and become “system thinkers”.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.